irawoodring/343/subprograms/PITCHME.md

   return fun(a, b)
 ```
 ---
 Before Java 8 we could do the same sort of thing by using the Command Pattern.
-This is a software pattern that involves putting everything we might need to perform some task later into an object.
+This is a software pattern that involves putting everything we might need to perform some task later into an object:
+---
 ```Java
 public interface Command {
         public int execute(int a, int b);